 Why get a loan from Lending Club?

 Like most lenders, Lending Club requires borrowers to have fairly good credit.
-For example, the average Lending Club borrower has:
+For example, the average Lending Club borrower has the following statistics:

 - 699 FICO score

 Borrowers with lower credit scores may be able to get a LendingClub loan but will likely pay higher interest rates (up to 32.99 percent — eek!)
-That’s a good example is just because you CAN doesn’t mean you SHOULD.
+That’s a good example of the axiom that just because you CAN doesn’t mean you SHOULD.

 What’s attractive about Lending Club for well-qualified borrowers, however, is that you can get a loan fairly quickly and use it for any purpose.
-Some borrowers get their funds in as little as four days.
+Most borrowers get their funds in as little as seven days.
 Many banks don’t offer personal loans so easily.

 Once investors fund your loan, the money is simply transferred to your bank account.
 You can choose a 3- or 5-year term and pay the loan off at any time with no pre-payment penalty.